-1. Improve access to quality Early Childhood Education Cambodia has achieved incredible progress in basic education; however, further progress is threatened by persistent barriers to access and low-quality learning outcomes 2.
-Combat poor access to quality education The number of children suffering from malnutrition in Cambodia has 3.
-Address the high prevalence been reducing in recent years; however, the rate of progress remains of child protection abuses unacceptably slow and continues to threaten the development of human capital.
-The number of children suffering from malnutrition in Cambodia 4.
-Significantly reduce the rates has been reducing in recent years; however, the rate of progress of child malnutrition remains unacceptably slow and continues to threaten the development of human capital.
-5. Improve access to basic drinking water, sanitation services and sanitation - one of the highest rates in Asia. hygiene 6.
-Increase meaningful child The limited participation of children and youth in policy making and decisions that impact their lives prevents them playing their participation in decision role as future citizens and actors in supporting Cambodia's making processes.
+Improve access to quality Early Childhood Education Despite being recognized as a critical foundation for future learning and development of human capital, many children continue to lack access to quality early childhood education services, especially in remote areas.
+Combat poor access to quality education Cambodia has achieved incredible progress in basic education; however, further progress is threatened by persistent barriers to access and low-quality learning outcomes Address the high prevalence of child protection abuses The number of children suffering from malnutrition in Cambodia has been reducing in recent years; however, the rate of progress remains unacceptably slow and continues to threaten the development of human capital.
+Significantly reduce the rates of child malnutrition The number of children suffering from malnutrition in Cambodia has been reducing in recent years; however, the rate of progress remains unacceptably slow and continues to threaten the development of human capital.
+Improve access to basic drinkig water, sanitation services and hygiene Around 9.4 million Cambodians do not have access to improved sanitation - one of the highest rates in Asia.
+Increase meaningful child participation in decision making processes.
+The limited participation of children and youth in policy making and decisions that impact their lives prevents them playing their role as future citizens and actors in supporting Cambodia's development